TheHive-Project/TheHiveDocs/migration-guide.md

 ## From 3.0.x to 3.0.4

-The version 3.0.4 of TheHive comes with new MISP settings to filter which event can be imported.
+TheHive 3.0.4 (Cerana 0.4) comes with new MISP settings to filter events that will be imported as alerts.
 Please refer to [MISP event filters](admin/configuration.md#73-Event-filters) configuration section.
-The schema of data has been changed in Cerana to integrate dashboard.
+The data schema has been changed in Cerana to support some dashboard features.
 At the first request, TheHive will ask you to migrate the data.
 A new index (the_hive_13 by default) will be created then.
 See
 [Updating](admin/updating.md).

 ## From 2.13.x to 3.0.0